friquifund/website/pages/whyjoin.md

 	</div>
 	<div class="col">
 		<h2>Fund = Future</h2>
-		<p>We have come together as a community to support the next generation pursue their futures in STEM.</p>
+		<p class="lead">We have come together as a community to support the next generation pursue their futures in STEM.</p>
 	</div>
 </div>
 <p>STEM can be empowering, but it’s not a path available to everyone.</p>